-The Hills Clinic Private Hospital Young Adult Unit was established in 2011, to address the psychiatrist needs of young adults.
+The Hills Clinic Private Hospital Young Adult Unit was established in 2011, to address the psychiatric needs of young adults.
 When the opportunity came about, it was clear that the group mostly needed their space were our young patients.
-We offer inpatient and day patient education programs to our young patients.
+We offer inpatient and day patient education programs tailored to our young patients.

 The goals of the Young Adult Unit are to:

 Facilitate a sense of safety and security.
 Our team will assist you with your safety goals and the development of a workable management plan.
 This is essential to our working unit and your inability to comply with this may mean that you are, at this stage, unable to work within our model of care